Thanks to the internet, international money transfers are now easier than ever.

 This fee is much lower than several other institutions.
 For example, if you used Nationwide to send the exact same transfer amount, you would have to pay a £20 fee.

-So, if you transferred the money using nationwide instead of Transferwise, then the recipient would relieve less money overall.
+So, if you transferred the money using nationwide instead of Wise, then the recipient would relieve less money overall.

-Now that we talked about pricing, let’s talk a bit about how Transferwise works.
-Transferwise has a very simple and streamlined layout.
+Now that we talked about pricing, let’s talk a bit about how Wise works.
+Wise has a very simple and streamlined layout.

 From your account home page, enter in the type of currency you want to send.
 Once you make your selection, you will see a breakdown of the exact amount of fees you will pay.

-This is a very nice feature because the fee structure for these kinds of things can be pretty obtuse, so it’s a good thing that Transferwise is very transparent about it.
+This is a very nice feature because the fee structure for these kinds of things can be pretty obtuse, so it’s a good thing that Wise is very transparent about it.

 Once you select the currency, you need to enter the details of the recipient of the funds.
 Keep in mind that the recipient must have a bank account to receive the funds.